beiseq/baseqDrops/README.md

 # baseqDrops
 A versatile pipeline for processing dataset from 10X, indrop and Drop-seq.

+The related paper can be accessed in: https://www.sciencedirect.com/science/article/pii/S1097276518308803?via%3Dihub;

 ## Install baseqDrops
 We need python3 and a package called: baseqDrops, which could be installed by: